 Aria was diagnosed with mild to moderate sensorineural hearing loss.
 This diagnosis shocked her parents as Aria had passed her newborn hearing screening test at birth with flying colours.

-“Aria has always been ahead developmentally, had an exceptionally good year at school and showed no indication at home of hearing loss,” said mum, Prue.
+“Aria has always been ahead developmentally, excelled at school and showed no indication of hearing loss,” said Prue.

-The screen had picked up that Aria’s hearing wasn’t within the average range at higher pitches; this included the speech sounds ‘sh’, ‘th’ and ‘f’.
-Follow-up assessments ultimately led to Aria being fitted with hearing aids earlier this year.
+The hearing screen had picked up that Aria’s hearing wasn’t within the average range at higher pitches.
+This included the speech sounds ‘sh’, ‘th’ and ‘f’ used every day!

-“I think as parents we expect and hope that when a hearing test is passed that our child has good hearing.
+“I think as parents we expect and hope that when the hearing test is passed at birth that our child has good hearing.
 It had never crossed our minds that we would be in a situation where Aria would be diagnosed with a hearing loss at the age of six,” said Prue.

 “We had no idea that the number of children with hearing loss actually doubles by the time they go to school,” she said.

 “With the early intervention, thanks to Hear and Say’s hearing screen, we’ve been able to ensure Aria is learning at the level she is capable of and without being left behind.”